doableware/djongo/README.md

 ## Questions and Discussion

- * [Djongo groups](https://groups.google.com/d/forum/djongo) is where you can suggest improvements and discuss topics pertaining to Django and MongoDB.
+ * [Djongo groups](https://groups.google.com/d/forum/djongo) is where you can watch for new release announcements, suggest improvements, and discuss topics pertaining to Django and MongoDB.
  * Issues, where things are not working as expected, please raise a git-hub issue ticket.
  * For questions and clarifications regarding usage, please put it up on stackoverflow instead.